 During the research to prepare for this audit, the Auditor learned Alabama law requires individuals in the medical and mental health professions and employees or entities that have ongoing contact with and exposure to elders and adults with disabilities, to report knowledge or reasonable suspicion of abuse, neglect or exploitation of elders and adults with disabilities.

-Because of the posted audit notices, the Auditor did not any correspondence from inmates at the facility.
+Because of the posted audit notices, the Auditor did not receive any correspondence from inmates or staff prior to arrival.